-VL53L1 long-range proximity sensor + PMW3901 Optical Flow SensorDesigned by Bonadrone products, Ships from Spain
+VL53L1 long-range proximity sensor + PMW3901 Optical Flow SensorDesigned by Bonadrone products in Spain

 Connector: Molex-picoblade 10pin included VL53L1 What is it?
 This is a small (18 x 8 mm) breakout board for ST Microelectronics' latest VL53L1 proximity sensor.
 The sensor is the successor to the V...Read More…